grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

   # CLI flag: -ingest-storage.kafka.use-compressed-bytes-as-fetch-max-bytes
   [use_compressed_bytes_as_fetch_max_bytes: <boolean> | default = true]

-  # The maximum number of bytes for buffered responses to fetch requests.
-This
+  # The maximum number of buffered records ready to be processed.
+This limit
-  # limit applies to the sum of all ongoing MaxBytes requests.
-Set to 0 to
-  # disable the limit.
+  # applies to the sum of all inflight requests.
+Set to 0 to disable the limit.
   # CLI flag: -ingest-storage.kafka.max-buffered-bytes
   [max_buffered_bytes: <int> | default = 100000000]